 In the early years of gardening, we didn’t own a tiller but we needed the soil turned so we could start planting.
 We arranged for a family member to come till the garden in exchange for supper.

 One of the big expenses of gardening is the initial cost of seeds, bulbs or starts.
 But the long term benefit is well worth the expense.
-Stop by your local gardening store or order seeds, bulbs or starts online.
+You can still order seeds, bulbs or starts online.

-Did you know you can buy seeds for petunias and hanging baskets from Amazon.com?
+Did you know you can buy seeds for vegetables and hanging baskets from Amazon.com?
 Talk about easy!

 If you have never had a garden, don’t plan a huge one.
 Instead, feel free to start with a couple of tomato plants and 1 or 2 other plants.
 Pick a handful of new flowers and just see what happens when you plant them.
 By starting small, you will be able to enjoy the gardening adventure without being overwhelmed.